HeardLibrary/digital-scholarship/computer/directories-mac.md

 <img src="../images-2-mac/copy.png" style="border:1px solid black">

 In the second example, I'm dragging and dropping a file from my Documents folder to an external drive that I've connected to my system, called `oldbuffalo1`.
 There are two ways I can see that Finder considers this to be a different drive rather than just a folder within my `macOS` drive.
 To the left of the drive name, I see a little hard drive icon instead of a folder icon.
 To the right of the drive name, I see an `eject` symbol that I should use when I want to remove the drive from the system.
+Because I'm moving a file from one drive to another, Finder assumes that I want to *copy* the file.

 This time, when I drag and drop, I see that a green circle with a plus sign inside it appears under the icon when I hover over the drive where I want to drop the file.
 That means that the file I'm dragging will be added to the other drive as a copy.